Xiao-dong-LIU/HPCrack/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contact
+Please create an issue to open discuss.
 ## Acknowledgments
-Lilou Gauthier is thanked for the generation of the image in the example.
+Lilou Gautier is thanked for the generation of the image in the example.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>